microsoft/abap2git/README.md

 # abap2git

-**abap2git** is a simplified sync tool written in ABAP code to one-way sync ABAP objects from an SAP system to Git repository with Azure DevOps REST API with following benefits:
+**abap2git** is a simplified sync tool written in ABAP code to one-way sync ABAP and configuration objects from an SAP system to Git repository with Azure DevOps REST API with following benefits:
-* Support multiple packages in a Git branch
+* Support multiple packages in a Git branch, packages don't have to be super package of one another
-* Support multiple SAP systems in the same Git repo, each in their respective branches
+* Support multiple SAP systems in the same Git repo, each in their respective branches, fit for code review the diffs across systems in the landscape
-* Sync ABAP objects in a released workbench/customizing transport request (shortened as TR below) to specific Git branch
+* Sync ABAP objects in an active/released workbench/customizing/transport of copies transport request (shortened as TR below) to specific Git branch
-* Support configuration changes in customizing transport request for 1380 ones specified in OBJH table
+* Support configuration changes in customizing TR for 1380 object types specified in OBJH table and object types like TABU/CDAT/VDAT/TDAT
-* Support HR/Payroll schemas/personnel calculation rules (PCR) in customizing transport request
+* Support HR/Payroll schemas/personnel calculation rules (PCR) in customizing TR
-* The sync for the transport request only accesses the ABAP objects contained and not other unchanged ABAP objects
+* The sync for the TR only accesses the objects contained in TR object list and not other unchanged ones, fit for code review the diffs

 ## Features
 1. Download ABAP objects in specific package(s) of an SAP system to local folder, each package a folder.